Transportation

 Interstate

-Two Interstates and major US highways for swift access
+Two Interstates and five U.S. highways for swift access.

 boat icon